biruks-2006/AASTU-DB-Project-Group-7/README.md

-Problem Statement
+## 🏨 Problem Statement

-Hotels often rely on manual systems or disconnected tools to manage daily operations.
-This leads to errors such as double bookings and incorrect room availability.
-Customer information is not stored in a centralized system, making it hard to access and update.
-Managing check-in, check-out, and billing processes becomes slow and inefficient.
-There is no real-time tracking of room status (available, occupied, reserved).
-Data inconsistency and poor organization make reporting and decision-making difficult.
-Goal of the Project
-Develop a centralized Hotel Management System to handle all operations in one place.
-Ensure accurate room booking and availability tracking.
+Hotels often manage key operations such as reservations, customer details, room availability, and billing using **manual methods or disconnected systems**.
+This creates several operational challenges, including:

+-  Double bookings due to poor coordination
+-  Data inconsistency across records
+-  Inefficient handling of customer and room information
+-  Difficulty in tracking real-time room availability
+-  Errors in billing and record management

+These issues reduce overall efficiency and negatively affect both staff performance and customer experience.

+---

+##  Project Goal

+The goal of this project is to design and implement a **centralized Hotel Management System** that integrates all hotel operations into a single organized platform.

+The system aims to:

+-  Manage room bookings efficiently and accurately
-Store and manage customer records efficiently.
+-  Store and maintain customer records in a structured way
-Simplify check-in, check-out, and billing processes.
+-  Support smooth check-in and check-out processes
+-  Automate billing and payment tracking
+-  Ensure real-time room availability updates
-Improve data accuracy, accessibility, and overall management efficiency
+-  Improve data accuracy, accessibility, and overall operational efficiency

+---